September 30, 2019

 Was Aniano derived from the name of the Second Patriarch of the Coptic Orthodox Church of Alexandria, Pope Anianus?
 He, in turn, got his Latin name from Greek – Anianos, meaning pang of distress.
 Who was he?
 Long story short, it all began as an accident by divine appointment.
 As the apostle was passing through the city, a sandal tear led him to a cobbler who managed to clobber his own finger with an awl.
 Immediately, St. Mark healed the injury with a mixture of dust and spit.
 The miracle opened the door to the Christian conversion and baptism of Anianus the cobbler and his family.
 They were the first Copts – Egyptian Christians – in the first century CE.

-Anianus was ordained Patriarch of Alexandria in 64 CE by St. Mark and clandestinely preached the Gospel in Roman Egypt.
-He dedicated 22 years of his life to the establishment of Christianity that spread and endured through the Arab conquest.
+Anianus was ordained Patriarch of Alexandria around 64 CE by St. Mark and clandestinely preached the Gospel in Roman Egypt.
+He dedicated two decades of his life to the establishment of Christianity that spread and endured through the Arab conquest.
 Pope Anianus’ legacy in modern Egypt was the community of Coptic Christians comprising ten percent of the Muslim majority population at present.

 Alas, our itinerary did not include Alexandria, and John could not show any icon of St. Anianus in Old Cairo.
 Not that it was necessary.
 After all, I was in Coptic Cairo, an area around the Roman ruins called Babylon Fortress, an ancient structure built by Mesopotamian captives and turned into an aqueduct by the Romans.
 This part of Old Cairo had been defined by the tangible legacy of St. Anianus.
 To the north rose the massive tenth century Greek Orthodox Church of St. George and to the south, the Hanging Church, originally built in the third century and suspended as it were over a passageway.